Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \subsubsection{Energy conservation information}

-At the beginning of every experiment phase, namely $\mathcal{P}3^\mathbb{N}$, $\mathcal{P}2^\mathbb{C}$, $\mathcal{P}3^\mathbb{C}$, $\mathcal{P}4^\mathbb{C}$, the participants were provided with information on possible actions to reduce plugload energy consumption as shown in Figure \ref{FIG:energy_conservation_practices}.
+~\\ At the beginning of every experiment phase, namely $\mathcal{P}3^\mathbb{N}$, $\mathcal{P}2^\mathbb{C}$, $\mathcal{P}3^\mathbb{C}$, $\mathcal{P}4^\mathbb{C}$, the participants were provided with information on possible practices to reduce plugload energy consumption as shown in Figure \ref{FIG:energy_conservation_practices}.
+The specific choices on the appropriate implementations of these practices and compliance to safety regulations were left to the discretion of the participants.
 In this manner, the experimenters ensured that any absence of behavioral changes during the intervention phases could not be attributed to lack of information.
-These instructions were compiled after surveying and classifying the devices used by each participant.
+These suggestions were compiled after surveying and classifying the devices used by each participant.
 The list of devices associated with experiments $\mathbb{E_N}$ and $\mathbb{E_C}$ are shown in Table \ref{table:device_list}.